R4yaan/diffusion-hello-world/README.md

 In the Topic Browser, find my/topic and click on it The current value should be 'hello world!'

-Alternatively:
+## Step 3 - Running subscriber
 ```
 npm run sub
 ```
 This opens a webpage showing the value of my/topic

-Re-run step 1 to change the value of `my/topic` and observe both web-pages update.
+Re-run step 1 to change the value of `my/topic` and observe both web pages update.